Interleukin 23: Function

 Mycobacterium avium subspecies paratuberculosis-stimulated monocyte-derived macrophages are one of the contributors of IL-23, and thus cattle with Johne's disease have elevated IL-23.

 Prior to the discovery of IL-23, IL-12 had been proposed to represent a key mediator of inflammation in mouse models of inflammation.
 However, many studies aimed at assessing the role of IL-12 by pharmacological blockade had targeted IL-12B, and were therefore not as specific as thought.
 Studies which blocked the function of IL-12A did not produce the same results as those targeting IL-12B, as would have been expected if both subunits formed part of IL-12 only.

 The discovery of an additional potential binding partner for IL-12B led to a reassessment of this role for IL-12.
 Studies in experimental autoimmune encephalomyelitis, a mouse model of multiple sclerosis, showed that IL-23 was responsible for the inflammation observed, not IL-12 as previously thought.
 Subsequently, IL-23 was shown to facilitate development of inflammation in numerous other models of immune pathology where IL-12 had previously been implicated, including models of arthritis, intestinal inflammation, and psoriasis.
 Low concentrations of IL-23 support lung tumor growth whereas high concentrations inhibit proliferation of lung cancer cells.
 IL-23 and IL-23R were identified in serum from patients with non-small-cell lung cancer and have been proposed as prognostic serum markers.
 IL-23 can also promote progression of cardiovascular diseases such as atherosclerosis, hypertension, aortic dissection, cardiac hypertrophy, myocardial infarction and acute cardiac injury.
 In brain, IL-23 is able to activate γδ T cells to increase their expression of IL-17, which contributes to the inflammatory response and thus plays a key role in secondary brain injury after spontaneous intracerebral hemorrhage.

 Monoclonal antibody drugs

 IL-23 is one of the therapeutic targets to treat the inflammatory diseases.
+Blocking IL-23 can slow clinical manifestation of psoriasis, indirectly affecting Th17 immune response and production of IL-17.
 Ustekinumab, a monoclonal antibody directed against this cytokine, is used to treat certain autoimmune conditions.
 Guselkumab is another monoclonal antibody against IL-23.
-Blocking IL-23 can slow clinical manifestation of psoriasis, indirectly affecting Th17 immune response and production of IL-17.
-Ixekizumab, an IL-17A antagonist, has been reported to have faster onset of action in treatment of psoriasis than guselkumab, tildrakizumab or risankizumab, which are inhibitors of the p19 subunit of IL-23.
-However, risankizumab has been shown to have the best treatment results for psoriasis in comparison with other IL-23 inhibitors.
+Ixekizumab, an IL-17A antagonist, has been reported to have faster onset of action in treatment of psoriasis than tildrakizumab or risankizumab, which are inhibitors of the p19 subunit of IL-23.
+However, guselkumab and risankizumab has been shown to have the best treatment results for psoriasis.
 Adnectin-2 binds to IL-23 and competes with IL-23–IL-23R binding.